Marcus Watson (rugby union)

-Marcus Watson (born 27 June 1991) is an English rugby union player who plays at wing and fullback for Benetton in the United Rugby Championship.
+Marcus Watson (born 27 June 1991) is a retired English rugby union player who played at wing and fullback for Benetton in the United Rugby Championship.

 Watson attended St George's College, Weybridge in Surrey, as a full-back.

 Club career

 Watson started his career at London Irish in 2009, where he came through the club's academy.
 He only made six first team appearances before moving to Saracens in 2011.

 Watson never made a competitive first team appearance for Saracens but did help them win the JP Morgan Premiership Sevens.

 Watson transitioned back to 15-a-side when he signed with Newcastle Falcons after three years with England Sevens in February 2015.
 He was awarded the team's player of the month in November 2017.
 On 22 February 2017, Watson signed for Premiership rivals Wasps in the English Premiership ahead of the 2017-18 season.

+He played for Benetton in the United Rugby Championship from 2022 to 2023–24 United Rugby Championship season.

 International career

 Watson played for England in the World Rugby Under 20 Championship in 2010.
 Marcus played for England national rugby sevens team from 2012–2015.